front-end-intermediate/session-2/readme.md

 1. Bob on [Template Strings](https://youtu.be/INPob8yPyBo)
 1. Bob on DOM scripting parts [one](https://youtu.be/0ik6X4DJKCc), [two](https://youtu.be/mPd2aJXCZ2g), [three](https://youtu.be/wK2cBMcDTss) and [four](https://youtu.be/i37KVt_IcXw).
 Please make every effort to follow along on your computer.
 1. If you want more information on navigating with JSON and JavaScript watch [this video](https://www.youtube.com/watch?v=xN9QxPtK2LM).
-The source code for it is [here](https://github.com/curran/screencasts/tree/gh-pages/navigation).
+The source code for the lessons is [here](https://github.com/curran/screencasts/tree/gh-pages/navigation).

 ## Homework